cyclotron-azure/Conversation-Knowledge-Miner/QUICKSTART.md

 If get this error, ignore as its only console writing the app url

 ERROR: error executing step command 'provision': failed running post hooks: 'postprovision' hook failed with exit code: '0', Path: 'C:\Users\TOBYST~1\AppData\Local\Temp\azd-postprovision-1577937485.ps1'. : executable file not found in %PATH%

+Note: At this time, your .env file, will be fully populated automatically, in \<your custom environment>

 # Run the app
 Go to the region and find the App service whose name is "app-*" and open its URL.
 The app is ready to go to chat (see DevelopmentGuide.md for example chat questions to ask).